SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

    We need to settle on a convention for starting each section.

-You can use a switch statement to execute certain blocks of code depending on the value of a **control expression**---the expression following the keyword ``switch``.
+You can use a switch statement to execute certain blocks of code depending on the value of a *control expression*---the expression following the keyword ``switch``.
 The control expression of the switch statement is evaluated and then compared with the patterns specified in each case.
-If a match is found, the program executes the code listed within the scope of that case, which may include declarations, expressions, and other statements.
+If a match is found,
+the program executes the statements listed within the scope of that case.

 A switch statement has the following general form: